About the Government Board

 Board Organization and Composition

 According to law 83, the Board is comprised of seven (7) members.
 Furthermore, under Law 2-2017, a representative from the Authority of Financial Oversight and the Fiscal Agency of Puerto Rico will be added as a member of the Board, who will be designated by the agency director.

 Three (3) members will be appointed by the Governor of Puerto Rico at his/her own discretion, of whom one (1) will be an independent member.

 One (1) member will be representing the interests of the customers and is elected by a supervised election by the Office of the Ombudsman.

 The remaining three (3) members will be appointed by the Governor of Puerto Rico, with the council and consent of the Senate, and should be elected from a list of candidates prepared by a recognized firm that is dedicated to the search and hiring of executive human resources.

-All of the members, with the exception of the two elected by the Governor at his/her sole discretion, must comply with education, professional and experience background requirements, or must, at least, have technical expertise on energetic matters.
-Furthermore, none of the independent members can be a public worker, except for being a Professor at the University of Puerto Rico.
+All of the members, with the exception of the two elected by the Governor at his/her sole discretion, must comply with educational, professional and experience background requirements, or must, at least, have technical expertise on energetic matters.
+Furthermore, none of the independent members can be a government employee, except for being a Professor at the University of Puerto Rico.

-Members will receive a base monthly compensation of $5,000 plus additional compensation for incumbencies like President ($833.33/Month), Vice-president ($583.33) and President of committee ($416.66).
+Members will receive a base monthly compensation of $5,000 plus additional compensation for positions like President ($833.33/Month), Vice-president ($583.33) and Commitee President ($416.66).
 This, with the exception of member of the Board that are employees of the Government of Puerto Rico, who will not receive compensation, except for expense reimbursements.

 The two (2) members appointed by the Governor at his/her sole discretion that are not independent member will hold positions for terms dictated by the Governor and might be substituted by him/her at any moments notice.
 The rest of the members will hold positions for terms of five (5) years.